 Why Book Reviews Matter on Amazon

-- A review may better the experience of future readers by giving them parts of the book to look forward to.
+- Improve the experience of future readers by giving them parts of the book to look forward to.

-- The initial review encourages others to provide further insight and provide further reviews.
+- Encourage others to provide further insight and provide further reviews.

-- Based on the number of positive reviews, your book gets added to the “You Might Like”, and “Recommended For You” lists.
+- Help in adding your book to the “You Might Like” and “Recommended For You” lists.

-- Reviews will help you develop as an author by providing areas for you to further hone.
+- Help you develop as an author by providing you with feedback.